 I enjoyed the earlier years of Saturday Night Live.
 I thrive around good, random humor—and am always grateful to spend time with people I can really laugh with.
 Very small homes and spiders fascinate me.
 I dig using the word “dig,” and I really dig music—any music, but especially live music, reggae, 80’s, soul/rhythm & blues and big band.
 I am a passionate player in re-writing systems that no longer support our best and highest interests.
 I am humbled by the gracious and patient presence of our planet.

 I receive a daily dose of balancing, sustaining medicine through two funny, intelligent, imaginative and intuitive children.
-I am grateful, honored and delighted to be journeying through this life both sharing with and learning from these two highly evolved souls.
+I am grateful, honored and delighted to be journeying through this life both sharing with and learning from these two beautiful souls.
 They just “get it.”
-I will consider the job well done if I teach them half of what I believe they will be teaching me. —Beautiful beings.
+I will consider the job well done if I teach them half of what I believe they will be teaching me.

 An underlying thread linking the majority of what I think about, dream about, do and believe is my love for our Earth and my passion to help her return to a state of balance.
 Eating a whole food diet—with an emphasis on conscientiously grown, local food—is one of many powerful ways to live in nurturing symbiosis with our beautiful home.
 Every day, I take time to hold the following intention; All of the people here on Earth love, respect and care deeply for her.
 Our Earth is happy, health, balanced, vibrant and thriving.
 I trust in this.

-My desire, throughout the years, has been to offer a unique set of information (through in-office visits and written form) that will enable a person to walk away feeling the power to turn their life in any direction they wish, to direct incredible energy into healing and balance, to (better) understand the underlying energetics of the world around them and use this knowledge to, essentially, recreate components of their life that might not be fully aligned with their purpose.
+My desire, throughout the years, has been to help enable others to turn their life in any direction they wish, to help cultivate a better sense of balance and to help recreate components of their life that might not be fully aligned with their purpose.

 I cannot adequately express, through words, how this work fills and sustains me.
 To help create wholeness in others creates wholeness in myself.
 Through this, I am renewed—and I am so genuinely interested in you and your story.
 If the above resonates with you and your intuition leads you in my direction—know that I look forward to sharing in a bit of your journey.